-It requires little or no infrastructure or taxpayer-funded investment.
-Malaysia) have also enacted a law of arbitration based on the UNCITRAL Model Law on International Commercial Arbitration.
+Of much greater import in relation to international commerce is the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards, published in New York in 1958 and since ratified by no less than 160 states.
+It is usually called the New York Convention.
+As Sir Roy Goode described it in 2001 in a published essay, it has been "astonishingly successful".
+Many of those states (including Malaysia) have also enacted a law of arbitration based in the UNCITRAL Model Law on International Commercial Arbitration.
 The Malaysian Federal Court has adopted an encouragingly purposeful approach to the enforcement of foreign arbitral awards under the New York Convention, for example in Lombard Commodities Ltd v Alami Vegetable Oil Products Sdn Bhd.12 Provided only that the relevant arbitration award has been given in a contracting state, it may readily be enforced under the New York Convention in any of the others.
 This makes an arbitration award into a form of international legal currency far more easily negotiable than the judgment of any national court, however eminent and respected.
 The effect of the New York Convention and Model Law in placing arbitration at the pinnacle of alternative dispute resolution mechanisms for international commerce simply cannot be overstated.